madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 Back when I discovered WordPress, it offered me an idea of what Developer Experience would mean in the future.
 Today, more than 40% of all websites depend on WordPress[^2].

 It's a huge construct with a lot of responsibility that can't do everything differently and better in the next version, like modern meta-frameworks such as [Astro](https://astro.build/).
-And because WordPress has to move so slowly, a small fraction of it is only just arriving in the JavaScript and React world we know today.
+And because WordPress has to move so slowly, a small fraction of it is only just arriving in the JavaScript and React world we know (and loathe 😛) today.

 ### What is WordPress to me?